 - Pulmonary Rehabilitation may help you to:

-- Reduce your symptoms of shortness of breath and tiredness.
+- Reduce your symptoms of shortness of breath and feeling tired.

-- More easily do normal activities, such as taking a shower and cooking.
+- More easily do daily activities, such as taking a shower and cooking.

 - Improve your muscle strength and flexibility.